Maud Ballington Booth: Career

 In 1896, Ballington and Maud left the Salvation Army after a dispute with General Booth, to co-found the Volunteers of America.
 Maud was also known for working to improve the conditions of prisons in the late 19th and early 20th centuries.
 She later toured on the Chautauqua circuit, moving audiences with her vivid account of life in prisons and calls for reform.
 Among the other causes she embraced was the legalization of euthanasia.

+In 1918, she went to England and France to visit American troops in World War I.